supertrampr/infrastracture/examples/docr/README.md

 # DOCR example

-This folder contains a [Terraform](https://www.terraform.io/) configuration that shows an example of to use the [docr module](../../modules/services/docr) to deploy a Container Registry (using [DOCR](https://docs.digitalocean.com/products/container-registry/)) in a [Digital Ocean project](https://www.digitalocean.com/).
+This folder contains a [Terraform](https://www.terraform.io/) configuration that shows an example of how to use the [docr module](../../modules/services/docr) to deploy a Container Registry (using [DOCR](https://docs.digitalocean.com/products/container-registry/)) in a [Digital Ocean project](https://www.digitalocean.com/).

 ## Pre-requisites